 What size is the poster display area?

 A standard 8′ wide by 4′ tall area is available for each poster.

 The Abstract Review Committee will consist of representatives from the NAIIS lead organizations (National Vaccine Program Office, Centers for Disease Control and Prevention, and Immunization Action Coalition) and the National Adult Immunization Coordinators’ Partnership.

 When will I know if my poster abstract was accepted for presentation?

 The lead author will be notified of the Review Committee’s decision by April 1, 2020.

 Will I need to be present at the Summit meeting in order for my poster to be displayed?

 Yes, (Summit registration information available here.)
 The major purpose of the poster session is to share ideas and stimulate discussion.
-Therefore, a poster author (or co-author) is expected to be available by the poster during the two poster display sessions on May 14th and 15th.
+Therefore, a poster author (or co-author) is expected to be available by the poster during the display session on May 18th.